Jump to Section

 How Are SAFEs Accounted For?

-Companies should generally account for SAFEs as a long-term liability.
+Companies should generally account for SAFEs as a long-term liability, but may vary based on the circumstances.
 The reason for SAFE agreement accounting working in this manner is that they require startups to deliver an unknown number of future shares at an undisclosed price.
-As a result, more definitive numbers cannot be established performance indicators come into fruition.
+As a result, more definitive numbers cannot be established performance or financial metrics come into fruition.
+It is always recommended to consult with an accountant and financial lawyer to ensure SAFE agreements are accurately represented on financial statements and tax returns.

 The Security and Exchange Commission (SEC) also warns that investors should be careful when using SAFE agreements.
 While they can be structured simply, you should remember that they are not all created equally.
 In addition, triggering liquidity events may never happen either.